Rhythm Pharmaceuticals (NASDAQ:RYTM) Sees Large Volume Increase

-Rhythm Pharmaceuticals, Inc. (NASDAQ:RYTM) saw unusually-strong trading volume on Friday .
-Approximately 10,669 shares traded hands during trading, a decline of 98% from the previous session’s volume of 493,555 shares.The stock last traded at $21.18 and had previously closed at $21.67.
+Shares of Rhythm Pharmaceuticals, Inc. (NASDAQ:RYTM) saw unusually-high trading volume on Friday .
+Approximately 18,075 shares traded hands during trading, a decline of 96% from the previous session’s volume of 482,318 shares.The stock last traded at $19.98 and had previously closed at $20.74.

-Several analysts have weighed in on RYTM shares.
-Stifel Nicolaus boosted their target price on shares of Rhythm Pharmaceuticals from $36.00 to $67.00 and gave the stock a “buy” rating in a research report on Wednesday, January 27th.
-Canaccord Genuity lifted their price objective on shares of Rhythm Pharmaceuticals from $42.00 to $45.00 and gave the company a “buy” rating in a research note on Wednesday, January 27th.
-LADENBURG THALM/SH SH lifted their price objective on shares of Rhythm Pharmaceuticals from $43.00 to $60.00 and gave the company a “buy” rating in a research note on Wednesday, January 27th.
-Morgan Stanley lifted their price objective on shares of Rhythm Pharmaceuticals from $53.00 to $57.00 and gave the company an “overweight” rating in a research note on Tuesday, March 9th.
-Finally, Zacks Investment Research upgraded shares of Rhythm Pharmaceuticals from a “sell” rating to a “hold” rating in a research note on Friday, March 5th.
-Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-Rhythm Pharmaceuticals currently has an average rating of “Buy” and a consensus price target of $46.86.
+RYTM has been the subject of several research reports.
+Zacks Investment Research upgraded shares of Rhythm Pharmaceuticals from a “sell” rating to a “hold” rating in a research report on Friday, March 5th.
+LADENBURG THALM/SH SH upped their price objective on shares of Rhythm Pharmaceuticals from $43.00 to $60.00 and gave the company a “buy” rating in a research note on Wednesday, January 27th.
+Stifel Nicolaus increased their price objective on Rhythm Pharmaceuticals from $36.00 to $67.00 and gave the stock a “buy” rating in a report on Wednesday, January 27th.
+Morgan Stanley increased their price target on Rhythm Pharmaceuticals from $53.00 to $57.00 and gave the company an “overweight” rating in a report on Tuesday, March 9th.
+Finally, Canaccord Genuity raised their target price on Rhythm Pharmaceuticals from $42.00 to $45.00 and gave the stock a “buy” rating in a research report on Wednesday, January 27th.
+Two equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $46.86.

 Rhythm Pharmaceuticals (NASDAQ:RYTM) last posted its earnings results on Sunday, February 28th.
-The company reported ($0.79) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.80) by $0.01.
-On average, research analysts anticipate that Rhythm Pharmaceuticals, Inc. will post -3.04 earnings per share for the current year.
+The company reported ($0.79) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.80) by $0.01.
+On average, equities research analysts predict that Rhythm Pharmaceuticals, Inc. will post -3.04 earnings per share for the current year.

-In other news, CEO David P. Meeker bought 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 30th.
-The stock was purchased at an average cost of $20.17 per share, for a total transaction of $201,700.00.
-Following the purchase, the chief executive officer now directly owns 111,335 shares in the company, valued at approximately $2,245,626.95.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Insiders own 9.49% of the company’s stock.
+In other Rhythm Pharmaceuticals news, CEO David P. Meeker bought 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 30th.
+The shares were acquired at an average cost of $20.17 per share, with a total value of $201,700.00.
+Following the acquisition, the chief executive officer now owns 111,335 shares of the company’s stock, valued at $2,245,626.95.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+9.49% of the stock is currently owned by insiders.

-Several hedge funds have recently added to or reduced their stakes in RYTM.
-US Bancorp DE lifted its stake in Rhythm Pharmaceuticals by 79.8% in the 4th quarter.
-US Bancorp DE now owns 829 shares of the company’s stock valued at $25,000 after buying an additional 368 shares in the last quarter.
-Penserra Capital Management LLC boosted its holdings in Rhythm Pharmaceuticals by 168.5% in the 4th quarter.
-Penserra Capital Management LLC now owns 1,015 shares of the company’s stock worth $30,000 after buying an additional 637 shares during the last quarter.
-Manchester Financial Inc. acquired a new stake in Rhythm Pharmaceuticals in the 4th quarter worth about $33,000.
-Marshall Wace North America L.P. acquired a new stake in Rhythm Pharmaceuticals in the 1st quarter worth about $33,000.
-Finally, Pacer Advisors Inc. boosted its holdings in Rhythm Pharmaceuticals by 45.4% in the 4th quarter.
-Pacer Advisors Inc. now owns 1,383 shares of the company’s stock worth $41,000 after buying an additional 432 shares during the last quarter.
-88.43% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Pacer Advisors Inc. grew its holdings in Rhythm Pharmaceuticals by 105.7% in the 1st quarter.
+Pacer Advisors Inc. now owns 2,845 shares of the company’s stock valued at $61,000 after buying an additional 1,462 shares in the last quarter.
+Dimensional Fund Advisors LP grew its holdings in Rhythm Pharmaceuticals by 1.4% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 339,657 shares of the company’s stock valued at $10,098,000 after buying an additional 4,843 shares in the last quarter.
+Norges Bank acquired a new position in Rhythm Pharmaceuticals in the 4th quarter valued at $4,740,000.
+Principal Financial Group Inc. acquired a new position in Rhythm Pharmaceuticals in the 4th quarter valued at $529,000.
+Finally, Retirement Group LLC acquired a new stake in shares of Rhythm Pharmaceuticals during the 4th quarter worth $113,000.
+88.43% of the stock is currently owned by hedge funds and other institutional investors.

 Rhythm Pharmaceuticals, Inc, a commercial-stage biopharmaceutical company, focuses on the development and commercialization of therapeutics for the treatment of rare genetic diseases of obesity.
 The company's lead product candidate is IMCIVREE, a potent melanocortin-4 receptor for the treatment of pro-opiomelanocortin (POMC), proprotein convertase subtilisin/kexin type 1, leptin receptor (LEPR) deficiency obesity, and Bardet-Biedl and AlstrÃ¶m syndrome.